sgajbi/portfolio-analytics-system/README.md

       - **`cashflow-calculator-service`**: Generates cashflow records from transactions based on configurable business rules.
       - **`position-calculator-service`**: Computes and maintains a historical time series of portfolio positions, including dual-currency cost basis.
 It is designed to correctly handle back-dated transactions.
       - **`position-valuation-calculator`**: Calculates the market value and unrealized gain/loss of positions using the latest market prices and FX rates.
       - **`timeseries-generator-service`**: Consumes position and cashflow data to generate daily, aggregated time series records at both the position and portfolio level.
-This service provides the data needed for performance and attribution analysis.
+      - **`performance-calculator-service`**: Consumes portfolio time series data to generate daily performance metrics (linking factors for TWR), preparing the data for on-the-fly performance queries.

 -----